yv6g/xiaomi-privacy-bypass/README.md

    ```sh
    .\adb shell pm grant by4a.setedit22 android.permission.WRITE_SECURE_SETTINGS
    ```
-5. If successful, continue with the next steps 3 and 4 from 2️⃣ Step-by-Step Guide.
-I personally did this step ,but SetEdit still didn't appear on Shizuku I continued anyway.
+5. If successful, continue with the next steps 3 and 4 from Step-by-Step Guide 2️⃣.
+I personally did this step, but SetEdit still didn't appear in Shizuku.
+I continued anyway, and it still worked.

 You have successfully disabled Xiaomi’s Privacy Password without losing data.